superfluid-finance/protocol-monorepo/README.md

 For technical document, references and tutorials, etc, please refer to the [docs site](http://docs.superfluid.finance/).

+# Integration

+It is recommended that you use our JS SDK to interact with the protocol.

+Please see [/packages/js-sdk](./packages/js-sdk) for documentation.

 # Installation

 To install, using its npm package is recommended.